 - A kitchen wand (hand blender – immersion blender)

-- 2 cups of leftover cold ham, chopped up in small cubes
+- 2 cups of leftover cold ham (rind and gristle removed), chopped up in small cubes

 - 2 cups of chopped up carrots

 * Chopped up = cut into small pieces.
 The size isn’t that important, but all pieces should be about the same size.

 - A teaspoon of olive oil (or any cooking oil)

 - 8 cups of soup stock (2 tetra packs) like Campbell’s Chicken Broth for example